Arley McNeney

-Arley McNeney Cruthers (born 1983) is a Canadian former Paralympic wheelchair basketball player and applied communications instructor at Kwantlen Polytechnic University.
-She has won a bronze medal with the Canada women's national wheelchair basketball team at the 2004 Summer Paralympics.
+Arley McNeney (m.
+Cruthers) (November 15, 1982 – March 24, 2023) was a Canadian Paralympic wheelchair basketball player and applied communications instructor at Kwantlen Polytechnic University.
+She won a bronze medal with the Canada women's national wheelchair basketball team at the 2004 Summer Paralympics.

 Early life and education

 McNeney was born and raised in New Westminster, British Columbia.
-At the age of 11, she was diagnosed with avascular necrosis and confined to a wheelchair and crutches until she was 27.
+At the age of 11, she was diagnosed with avascular necrosis and was an ambulatory wheelchair user until she was 27.

 McNeney attended the University of Victoria and the University of Illinois at Urbana–Champaign, where she earned her MFA and competed on the Fighting Illini women's varsity wheelchair basketball team.

 Career

 McNeney joined Canada women's national wheelchair basketball team in 2001, and won gold at the Wheelchair Basketball World Championship the next year.
 As a result, she was the recipient of BC's Premier Athletic Award for New Westminster.
 In 2004, McNeney was named to Team Canada's national wheelchair basketball team to compete at the 2004 Summer Paralympics, where she helped them win bronze.
 Two years later, she was named to Team Canada for the 2006 Wheelchair Basketball World Championship.

 In 2008, she was selected to compete at the Osaka Cup.
 However, she was forced to retire from wheelchair basketball after undergoing hip replacement surgery which allowed her to walk again.
 In 2014, she received the BC Wheelchair Basketball Society's Coach of the Year award.

-While working as a communications instructor at Kwantlen Polytechnic University, McNeney and her husband Chris Cruthers began conducting workshops for disabled individuals regarding online dating.
+While working as a communications instructor at Kwantlen Polytechnic University, McNeney began conducting workshops for disabled individuals regarding online dating.